ref-finance/ref-sdk/README.md

 #### instantSwap

-Set up transactions from swap routest.
-Especially, we have to make sure the AccountId had balance storaged in the token in contract, **otherwise the transaction would fail and user lost the input token** **amount**.
+Set up transactions through swap routes.
+Please notice that you have to make sure the AccountId have a balance storaged in the token-in contract, **otherwise the transaction would fail and user would lose the input token** **amount**.

-For Dapp Developers, we only need to create transactions then fed to wallets.
+Dapp developers only need to create transactions then send to wallets.

 **Parameters**